gamepopper/KitConsole/README.md

 #define ENABLE_SOUND ///Optional define if a you want sound.
 #include <game.h>

-void gamestate(float dt) ///Game Loops are done in here. dt is the delta time between frames (1 / FPS).
+void gameloop(float dt) ///Game Loops are done in here, useful for real-time input and rendering behaviour. float dt is the delta time between frames (1 / FPS).
 {

 }

+void handleEvent(Event &e) ///Actions are performed here if an event is to be processed, useful for event-based behaviour.
+Event &e is the current input to be processed.
+This function can be called more than once per frame.
+{

+}

 int main()
 {
-	return run(); ///Initialises the console window for game use as well as run the game loop.
+	return run(gameloop, handleEvent); ///Initialises the console window for game use as well as run the game loop and event handling.
 }
 ```

+You need to pass in either a gameloop or handleEvent function in order to do any rendering or audio processing.
+You can pass in 0 to one of the two parameters if you do not want to use one.

 As this is a header, you can access a lot of the games inner working, but here are the main properties and functions worth using in game.h: